360CVGroup/RefVTON/README.md

--  `output_dir`: Path to the downloaded or trained LoRA weights.
+-  `output_dir`: Path to the directory of the downloaded or trained LoRA weights.